parm-rm/pg-debuggable/README.md

 ## Enabling debugger

-Use to following command to enable debugger for a database.
+Use following command to enable debugger for a database.

 ```sql
 CREATE EXTENSION pldbgapi;